swapnica15/712-Yorebridge/_pages/north-yorkshire-wedding-day-in-newcastle.md

 It’s easy to see why Yorebridge House is one of the most popular <a href="/#flw">wedding venues</a>.
 Our exquisite hotel is a <a href="/#flw">luxury wedding venue</a>, with indulgence at every turn.
 You can expect a taste of the finer things in life when you visit us.

 The North Yorkshire countryside is our backdrop, and it’s not one you’ll forget in a hurry.
-The tranquil atmosphere and scenery is contrasted by the wildness of the moors.
+The tranquil atmosphere and scenery are contrasted by the wildness of the moors.
 With grand castles, huge waterfalls and medieval villages nearby, this is where fairy tales are made.

 Yorebridge House is just as impressive inside as it is outside.
 The décor is pure elegance and you’ll appreciate the craftsmanship visible in every room.
 The bedrooms are contemporary and the views unrivalled.
 Plus, we’re generous with the extras – fluffy robes, premium food, specially selected wine and bar list and more.
 For those who want extra indulgence, choose a room with its own hot tub.